 According to Dundee, "[Randy and I] got rolling around like two old women on the ground, then that gets stopped.
 There’s just Randy, but the other two were there, and they had their vans sitting up on the hill with a whole crew in it.
 So I thought if I get in the back of my car, I will restore order."

 As Dundee tells it, he got to his trunk, popped it open, and pulled out a .38 caliber gun.
 Dundee claims that he pointed the gun at Angelo Poffo, who walked up to the vehicle to see what all the commotion was about when Dundee threatened to shoot him if Randy didn’t back off.

 Eventually, the situation was diffused.
 Later, both Dundee and Savage went to court over the incident, but the charges were dropped, and the case was thrown out altogether.
 When Dundee returned to Memphis television, he never mentioned Randy Savage by name on-air.
 Instead, he said he was confronted by "four gorillas" that were "nine feet tall"!

-When Lanny Poffo was asked to respond to comments Dundee had made in the past, he replied with a coy, “Well, I’d like to take the opportunity to not respond.
+When Lanny Poffo was asked to respond to comments Dundee had made in the past, he replied with a coy, "Well, I’d like to take the opportunity not to respond.
 I’ll tell you why.
-I was in the World Fair in Knoxville, Tennessee on the day it happened — and I really hate stories like this, but it never ceases to amaze me how people that were afraid of my brother don’t mind talking about him after he’s dead.
+I was in the World Fair in Knoxville, Tennessee, on the day it happened — and I really hate stories like this, but it never ceases to amaze me how people that were afraid of my brother don’t mind talking about him after he’s dead.
 Well, I got bad news for you.
 I’m still here, okay?
 And here’s a little something else I would like to say- I’m glad, Bill, that your son Jamie is doing so well.
-You should have jacked off the day that you made him!”
+You should have jacked off the day that you made him!"

 What Happened After the Incident Between Randy Savage and Bill Dundee?